PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 // Require common test login
 const loginCommon = require('@commonTests/loginBO');
 ```
-`Login BO` (with the default admin account) is a part of these common tests, and you can use it in your new test like this:
+`Login BO` (with the default admin account) is a part of these common tests, and we can use it in our new test like this:

 ```js
 it('should login in BO', async function () {